turnkeylinux-apps/nextcloud/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

-- ownCloud Community Edition:
+- Nextcloud Server:

-   - Installed from Debian repository
+   - Installed from official zip file.
+No automatic updates.

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port